Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

 plt.show()

-Inverse problem definition in PINA¶
+Inverse Problem Definition in PINA¶

-and from the InverseProblem
+and InverseProblem

 def laplace_equation(input_, output_, params_):